scottcwilson/zen_cart_better_together/README.md

     require($template->get_template_dir('/tpl_better_together_marketing.php',DIR_WS_TEMPLATE, $current_page_base,'templates'). '/tpl_better_together_marketing.php');
     ?>

 The placement of this code is a matter of personal preference.
+(There are constraints if you are using Buy Both Now, but otherwise, you can put it anywhere.)

 Try placing it below the product description and adjust to your taste.

 Note that in version 2.1 and greater, you can use